Ignore and move on to content

 2. Stow the frame in the bag : position it so as to avoid any movement inside.
 Secure it with the Velcro fasteners integrated into the bags.

-3. Secure the wheels: place them in separate bags or in dedicated compartments, depending on the bags model, to prevent damage to the frame.
+3. Secure the wheels: place them in separate covers or in dedicated pockets, depending on the cover model, to prevent damage to the frame.

 Tip: once you've packed your bike, give the bag or crate a gentle shake to make sure nothing moves.